wrye-bash/CBash/docs/BUILD.md

 `link`, `runtime-link` and `address-model` can all be modified if shared linking or 64 bit builds are desired.
 CBash uses statically-linked Boost libraries by default: to change this, edit [CMakeLists.txt](../CMakeLists.txt).

-#### Zlib

-There are a variety of ways to build zlib: for details, see the zlib documentation.
-To build zlib using CMake, do the following:

-1. Configure CMake and generate a build system for Visual Studio by running CMake with keys `-DCMAKE_ARCHIVE_OUTPUT_DIRECTORY=build`.
-2. Open the generated solution file, and build target `zlibstatic` with `Release` configuration.